haml/haml/REFERENCE.md

 ### Object Reference: `[]`

 Square brackets follow a tag definition and contain a Ruby object that is used to set the class and id of that tag.
-The class is set to the object's class
-(transformed to use underlines rather than camel case) and the id is set to the object's class, followed by the value of its `#to_key` or `#id` method (in that order).
-This is most useful for elements that represent instances of Models.
+The class is set to the object's class (transformed to use underlines rather than camel case) and the id is set to the object's class, followed by the value of its `#to_key` or `#id` method (in that order).
+This is most useful for elements that represent instances of Active Model models.
 Additionally, the second argument (if present) will be used as a prefix for both the id and class attributes.
 For example:

     # file: app/controllers/users_controller.rb